 Under the right conditions, this process takes approximately 180 days.
 However, this is rarely the case.
 According to ASTM D6400 standards, compostable products must be disposed of at a municipal or industrial facility that uses heat to properly break down the product.

-Creating compostable or biodegradable packaging rather than using harmful plastics is an easy way to make everyday packaging supplies better for the planet.
+CCreating compostable or biodegradable packaging rather than using harmful plastics is an easy way to make everyday packaging supplies better for the planet.
+By exploring and adopting these alternatives to plastic packaging, companies can significantly reduce their environmental footprint, demonstrating a commitment to sustainability and the well-being of our ecosystem.

 When it comes to making marketing claims regarding a product’s biodegradable or compostable attributes, the ASTM D6400 is the industry’s gold standard.
 The ASTM D6400 is the North American equivalent of the European EN 13432.